Eric Skrmetta: Education and background

-Election 2008
+2008 Public Service Commissioner campaign

-Skrmetta won the race for Public Service Commissioner in a 2008 November 4 runoff after two other candidates (Bruce Kincade and Ken Odinet Sr.) were eliminated in the primary election.
+Skrmetta won the race for Public Service Commissioner in a November 4, 2008 runoff after two other candidates (Bruce Kincade and Ken Odinet Sr.) were eliminated in the primary election.
 His runoff opponent was former Public Service Commissioner John F. Schwegmann, who had no party affiliation.
 Skrmetta had the support of then-incumbent District 1 commissioner Jay Blossman, who was barred by term limits from seeking reelection.
-Skrmetta assumed his commissionership office on 2009 January 1 for a term which ends on 2014 December 31.
-Skrmetta’s campaign demonstrated the political utility of open web sites such as Facebook.
+Skrmetta assumed his commissionership office on January 1, 2009 for a term that ended on December 31, 2014.

 Public Service Commissioner

-On PSC Skrmetta has sought clarification of Louisiana’s ethics regulations, which have tightened since the state’s populistic past.
-In particular he has sought to displace meal reimbursements to commissioners from regulated utility companies with reimbursements by PSC itself.
+As Public Service Commissioner, Skrmetta has sought clarification of Louisiana’s ethics regulations, which have tightened since the state’s populistic past.
+In particular, he has sought to displace meal reimbursements to commissioners from regulated utility companies with reimbursements by the Public Service Commission itself.